-Business Prototyping tools review – No business plan survives the first contact with the customer.
-During our Business Prototyping phase, we help our clients to build a Minimum Viable Product (MVP).
+Business prototyping tools review – No business plan survives the first contact with the customer.
+During our business prototyping phase, we help our clients to build a Minimum Viable Product (MVP).
 Depending on the type of product or service, we might build a one-page website, physical prototype, paper mock-up or even prototype a B2B pilot plant.
 The goal at this stage is to test your crucial assumptions before investing big amounts.
 Our toolbox is filled with templates, hardware, and software to make this happen.
-In this post I’d like to talk about one of them: the Prototyping On Paper App (or shorter: POP)
+In this post I’d like to talk about one of them: the Prototyping On Paper application (or shorter: POP).

 POP (Prototyping On Paper), by Woomoo, is a (currently free) app to make on-screen links between several paper prototype images.
 While the list of wireframing tools is growing day by day, most of them focus on designing in your browser.
 These tools often require software and design expertise.
 The POP app is different.
 POP loves paper!
 During workshops we don’t have time to teach people how to use software, so making drawings/sketches for new app ideas is the fastest way to go.
 POP helps you to bring your sketches come to life and to make them interactive!
 Simply sketch out your idea, take some pictures, and link the screens to each other by assigning buttons.
 But the best feature is that you can easily share your mock-up in seconds via Email, Twitter, Facebook,… to get early feedback and test assumptions.
 As I said, just awesome!